At This New Gym For Pregnant Women, Moms-To-Be Aren’t Treated Like Invalids

 A Fitness League Of Their Own

-Gunnarson, a former luxury fashion PR executive, was inspired to build the first brick-and-mortar pregnancy studio after suffering two extreme pregnancies.
+Gunnarsson, a former luxury fashion PR executive, was inspired to build the first brick-and-mortar pregnancy studio after suffering two extreme pregnancies.
 During her first, she stopped working out entirely and gained a significant amount of weight, which subsequently made for a hard labor and recovery.

 “It took a long time to get back to myself,” she recalls.

-During her second pregnancy, Gunnarson hired a personal trainer–though not one who specialized in prenatal fitness.
+During her second pregnancy, Gunnarsson hired a personal trainer–though not one who specialized in prenatal fitness.
 While she experienced a much better delivery, she came out of the experience with the postpartum abdominal condition diastasis.
 Doctors told her it was likely due to overworking out.
-“I thought, ‘There has to be a middle ground,'” says Gunnarson.
+“I thought, ‘There has to be a middle ground,'” says Gunnarsson.

-In 2016, she met FPC cofounder Joanie Johnson, a new mom who shared Gunnarson’s frustration with the fitness options available to pregnant women.
+In 2016, she met FPC cofounder Joanie Johnson, a new mom who shared Gunnarsson’s frustration with the fitness options available to pregnant women.
 Johnson, a postnatal corrective exercise specialist and certified pilates instructor, would walk belly-first into a fitness class and immediately see the color drain from an instructor’s face.
 They would tell her not to raise her heart rate above 140 (a belief that has since been largely debunked) or to skip the entire abs section.

 “You always know that you’re the pregnant person in the room,” recounts Johnson of working out in regular gyms.
 “You’re always getting told a modification . . . the industry treats us like we are ill; they tend to be overcautious with us.”